saltukalakus/auth0-show-rules-on-clients/README.md

 ```

 ## Todo
 * Dynamically evaluate rule's code with some clever algorithm to detect behaviour.
-So that whitelist and blacklist logic can be used together without limitation.
+So that whitelist and blacklist logic can be used together without limitation in rules.

 ## People
 [R. Saltuk Alakus](https://github.com/saltukalakus)